-The general economic climate during the fiscal year ended September 30, 2002 and the three months ended December 31, 2002 was unfavorable.
+The general economic climate during the fiscal year ended September 30, 2002 and the quarter and six months ended March 31, 2003 was unfavorable.
 Many businesses saw their sales and business prospects decline during this time.
 Consequently, many of these companies were forced to lay off employees and engage in other cost cutting measures.
-As a result of the difficult business climate, we determined it prudent to proceed cautiously in making loans during the 2002 fiscal year and in the three months ended December 31, 2002.
-Since our initial public offering in August 2001, we have made 11 different loans to, or investments in, 8 companies for a total of approximately \$93 million (including the maximum aggregate amount outstanding under an \$8 million line of credit in favor of one of our portfolio companies, that has subsequently been retired).
+As a result of the difficult business climate, we determined it prudent to proceed cautiously in making loans during the 2002 fiscal year and in the quarter and six months ended March 31, 2003.
+Since our initial public offering in August 2001, we have made 13 different loans to, or investments in, 10 companies for a total of approximately \$110 million (including the maximum aggregate amount outstanding under an \$8 million line of credit in favor of one of our portfolio companies, that has subsequently been retired).
 This was below our objective set at the beginning of the 2002 fiscal year.
-In the fourth quarter of the 2002 fiscal year, one of our investments, including all amounts outstanding under a \$7 million senior term loan and an \$8 million senior line of credit, was repaid in full.